-[Sensor types]

-Sensor name Contents HDG Displays the value indicated by the ship's heading sensor.
-STW Displays the value indicated by the speed through water sensor.
-COG/SOG Displays the value indicated by the speed over the ground sensor.
+[Sensor types] Contents Displays the value indicated by the ship's heading sensor.
+Displays the value indicated by the speed through water sensor.
+Displays the value indicated by the speed over the ground sensor.

-[Sensor value background colors]

-Each background color represents the following meaning.

-Normal color: Normal sensor value

-Yellow: The reliability of the sensor value is deteriorating.

-Yellowish orange: The sensor value is abnormal.
+[Sensor value background colors] Each background color represents the following meaning.
+Normal color: Normal sensor value Yellow: The reliability of the sensor value is deteriorating.
+Red: The sensor value is abnormal.